nodejsafrica/workshoppers/1. introduction_to_ javascript/README.md

 ## Step 2:
 - Create a file, call it script.js.
 - Open the index.html
-- Give the "src" attribute of the script tag a value which will be name of the file you created.
+- Give the "src" attribute of the script tag a value which will be the name of the file you created.
 - Like this "`<script src="script.js"></script>`".

 ## Step 3: